estatewatch/estatewatch.github.io/content/blog/LondonAffordableRent.md

 ![Rent Standard Guidance](../estates/src/images/rentstandardguidance.png)

+Whilst the guidance says that rent for existing tenancies cannot be increased by more than CPI+1%, how this applies to re-lets or schemes yet to complete is not clear.

-How this is to be interpreted is not clear.
-What is clear is that the confusion around affordable housing tenures has been a problem for some time now and section 106 agreements often enable developers to define those tenures as they see fit.
+What is clear is that the confusion around affordable housing tenures has been a problem for some time now and section 106 agreements often afford developers further wriggle room to define those them as they see fit.

 Here is how London Affordable Rent is defined in the [section 106 agreement](../estates/src/images/gascoignes106.pdf) for the [Gascoigne estate redevelopment](https://estatewatch.london/estates/gascoigne/):